jeel-9414/spotify-clone/README.md

-# Spotify Clone 🎵
+# 🎵 Spotify Clone

-A responsive Spotify-inspired music player built using HTML, CSS, and JavaScript.
-This project was created for educational and portfolio purposes to improve frontend development skills.
+A responsive Spotify-inspired music player built using **HTML, CSS, and JavaScript**.
+This project was developed for learning and portfolio purposes to improve frontend development skills.

+---

 ## ✨ Features

-- Responsive user interface
-- Music player controls
+- 🎧 Music player interface
+- 📱 Responsive design
-- Modern Spotify-inspired design
+- 🎨 Modern Spotify-inspired UI
+- ⏯️ Play/Pause functionality
-- Clean and organized code
+- 📂 Clean and organized project structure

+---

 ## 🛠️ Technologies Used